How Much is a Krugerrand Gold Coin Worth?

 In 1980, the Krugerrand was extremely popular, with close to 90% of the world’s coin market comprising the Krugerrand.
 In 1978, when the coin hit its peak, more than 2 million ounces were sold in America and double that quantity in other parts of the world.

-Later, due to its ties with the then apartheid (racial separation-supporting) South African government, Krugerrands tanked in popularity, with the United States-led West banning its import in 1985.
+Later, due to its ties with the then apartheid (racial separation-supporting) South African government, Krugerrands tanked in popularity, with the United States-led West banning their import in 1985.
 Before the official ban, Krugerrand sales had dropped in America with fears of economic sanctions and competition from other coins, such as the Canadian Maple Leaf.

 With apartheid’s imminent fall in sight, the Krugerrand started to regain its luster.
 America lifted the import ban on the coin in 1991.
 Apartheid was formally abolished in 1994.
-Once the ban was lifted, the Chamber of Mines came up with an ad campaign to promote the gold bullion coin and make it fall in favor with gold buyers and attract investors in many Western countries once again.
+Once the ban was lifted, the Chamber of Mines came up with an ad campaign to promote the gold bullion coin and make it fall in favor of gold buyers and attract investors in many Western countries once again.

 Krugerrand: What Is It Worth?